beyarkay/masters-thesis/src/03_lit_review.md

 The changing capacitance of the body has also been used to recognise gestures
 \footnote{\cite{rekimotoGestureWristGesturePadUnobtrusive2001,
 wongMultiFeaturesCapacitiveHand2021}}.
-Rekimoto
-\citep{rekimotoGestureWristGesturePadUnobtrusive2001} achieved this by using a bracelet-like device which measures how the capacitance through the upper forearm changed as the user's muscles moved their fingers.
+\cite{rekimotoGestureWristGesturePadUnobtrusive2001} achieved this by using a bracelet-like device which measures how the capacitance through the upper forearm changed as the user's muscles moved their fingers.

-Wen \emph{et~al.} \cite{wenMachineLearningGlove2020} used triboelectric textile
-sensors to measure the stretch of a textile glove.
+\cite{wenMachineLearningGlove2020} used triboelectric textile sensors to measure the stretch of a textile glove.

 Figure \ref{fig:03_tech_for_gloves} shows the different technologies used by glove-based systems over time.
 Each point is a paper, and the colour of the point indicates the number of citations.
 If a paper used multiple technologies, then it is represented by multiple points, one point for each technology.

-.
-Not every paper represented in the figures in this chapter is necessarily cited.
+For the sake of brevity, not every paper represented in the figures in this chapter is necessarily cited.
 The reader is directed to the Zenodo dataset containing the author's database of approximately 750 papers, theses, and websites which were used to construct these plots.
 The code required to reproduce the figures is available on GitHub.

 <!-- TODO: add links to these -->